qgrid/qgrid.github.io/source/api/data-model.md

 group: API
 order: 48
 ---
-Use this class to get access to the high level qgrid data structures.
+Use this class to get access to the high level q-grid data structures.

 {% docTable "source/api/data-model.json" %}